VincentLangat033/code_assessment-turkey/README.md

 - Clarity and readability: Is the query easy to understand and maintain?
 - Familiarity with SQL: Does the query demonstrate a good understanding of SQL syntax and concepts?
 ### Solution
--Combine WHERE && AND clause to meet the conditions.
+- Combine WHERE && AND clause to meet the conditions.
--The query selects only the necessary columns instead of using selecting All.
+- The query selects only the necessary columns instead of using selecting All.
 # TASK 4
 ### Identification of bug
 ### Evaluation Criteria: